WhiptongueHydra/AdventOfFPGA2025/README.md

 # AdventOfFPGA2025
-Jane Street's advent of code challenges completed in HDL
+Jane Street's "Advent of Code 2025" challenges completed in HDL